 Whereas MIG should only conjoin like metals, TIG welding can bond dissimilar materials.
 For instance, you can weld together carbon steel with copper alloys or stainless steel.

 When choosing TIG welding, the parts must fit tightly together before welding them.
 If not, the weld will not correct any errors in fit since TIG generally does not use filler.
 Should the parts not have the desired fit, you can still use TIG if you do the welding with a pulsed current.
 While this may not fix problems with fit, it accommodates the parts better.

 TIG welding has some applications required by construction codes.
 For many projects, a minimum of the first weld between parts must use TIG welding.
 These applications include piping, visible consumer goods and nuclear work.

 Since TIG welds do not have visible filler when finished, it works well for piecing together auto body parts, aerospace components, ship parts, bicycle parts and pipes.
-These applications also value the corrosion-resistance and strength of welds TIG produces.
+These applications of welding also value the corrosion-resistance and strength TIG produces.

 One use of TIG welding that showcases its strength and reliability is its use for spent nuclear fuel.
 After nuclear rods have completed their use, welders choose TIG welding to seal these still radioactive substances to prevent leaks of the material inside.

 If you have experience with welding and need a strong, corrosion-resistant, visually appealing connection and have the time to devote to the process, choose TIG welding.